-The final product of TI is influenced by the sources of information and the intended audience.
-For better understanding, TI has been broadly categorized in the following types:
+The final product of Threat Intelligence is influenced by the sources of information and the intended audience.
+For better understanding, Threat Intelligence has been broadly categorized in the following types:

 It is a broader type meant for a non-technical audience, such as executives from management whose role involves less technicalities.
 It is intended to feed executives through briefings and reports about the threat landscape that would then be considered for high-level decisions.

 This type of Threat Intelligence is technical, encompassing the techniques and procedures of threat actors.
 It provides deeper insight into the organization’s understanding of how they have been and can be attacked and the ways to mitigate those attacks.
 It is used by technical cybersecurity staff, such as system administrators, system architects, and much more.

 It is about details of specific events or campaigns related to the cyberattack.
 It helps to explain the nature, severity, timing, and intent of specific attacks.

 Everyone!
 Cyber Threat Intelligence adds real-time value to security functions at all levels of the organization.
 It is considered to be the domain of elite analysts.
 Threat Intelligence should be made accessible to everyone who can benefit from it.
 By treating it as a separate entity and not an essential component augmenting other functions, the concept of Threat Intelligence turns out to be restrictive.

 The cybersecurity team could not be able to process alerts without TI.
 Cyber Threat Intelligence in integration with security solutions filters, prioritizes, and provides expert context.
 The security team prioritizes the vulnerabilities with the help of Threat Intelligence with access to external insights on them.